Group Discussion as Interactive Dialogue or as Serial Monologue: the Influence of Group Size Nicolas Fay, Simon Garrod and Jean Carletta (2000)

 On Dialogue – an Essay in Free Thought by Robert Grudin (1996)

 AustraliaAustriaBrazilCanadaChinaCzech RepublicEgyptFranceGermanyGlobalIndiaItalyJapanMexicoNetherlandsPolandSaudia ArabiaSingaporeSpainTurkeyUAEUnited KingdomUnited States As an Amazon Associate, I earn a small commission when you purchase a book via this site.
-On Dialogue Open: How Collaboration and Curiosity Shaped Humankind Tags: dialogue (68)Google Web Search Photo Credits: Midjourney (Public Domain)This page is part of a blook on Conversational Leadership.
-Parts of this book have … Continue reading On Dialogue – an Essay in Free Thought by Robert Grudin (1996)
+On Dialogue On Relationality: Lessons From Martin Buber on Living in Relation with Self, Others, the World, and Life Itself Tags: dialogue (78)Google Web Search Photo Credits: Midjourney (Public Domain)This page is Continue reading On Dialogue – an Essay in Free Thought by Robert Grudin (1996)

 Learning to Listen, Learning to Teach: the Power of Dialogue in Educating Adults by Jane Kathryn Vella